By Hernestus Gill

 As Above, So Below.

 Why did they use the "NU" glyph — the little round jar with a lid?
 They could have used an "N" and an "U" (quail chick glyph).
 Why ever did they use that "NU" glyph?
 Did that mean that the name "Antinous" was actually pronounced a special way?
-Did "Antinous" rhyme with "Auntie Noose"?
+Did "Antinous" rhyme with "and he knew us"?

 Or is there a more occult reason for using the "NU"